elaine-ho/Forever_Machine_Learning/docs/final.md

 - **Loss Function: L1 only**
 - **Batch Size: 20**
-- **Learning Rate: 1e-4**
+- **Learning Rate: 1e-3**
 - **Filters in the last Conv layer: 128**

 With more data, we believe that our model would have been able to produce better results as 950 image pairs is small.
-Having more computational power would have also allowed us to experiment further with more epochs, larger filter size, and more.
-If we had more time, we would have liked to experiment with generating images of larger size and running them on our mod
+Having more computational power would have allowed us to experiment with more data, epochs, filters, and layers.
+If we had more time, we would have liked to experiment with generating images of larger size (512x512) and running them on our model.

 ### Resources Used